Increased productivity compared to traditional concrete deterioration methods

 Reduced emissions and water reuse

-When compared to traditional concrete removal and industrial surface preparation methods, ultra high-pressure hydro-demolition and water jetting minimizes noise emissions.
+When compared to traditional concrete removal and industrial surface preparation methods, ultra high-pressure hydro-demolition and water jetting (water blasting) minimizes noise emissions.
 The low impact of hydro demolition can accommodate a greater range of job-site conditions, including inclement weather conditions.
 Water used during the process can be filtered for reuse.

 Ability to remove concrete and surface membranes in a variety of situations